-O'MAHONEY .- This is the cat that's watching the rat that nibbles the bait that lies in the house that Jack built.
+O'MAHONEY .- This is the cat that's watch-Mr. Wood, the member for that constituency, ing the rat that nibbles the bait that lies in the house that Jack built.

-S. HOLLY, CHESLEY, LINGLEY, J. HOLLY, MAHER AND PURDY .- These are the bull dogs that are helping the cat to watch the rat that nibbles the bait that lies in the house that Jack built.
+S. Holly, Chesley, Lingley, J. Holly, MAHER AND PURDY .- These are the bull dogs that are helping the cat to watch the rat that nibbles the bait that lies in the house that Jack built.